mozilla-mobile/shared-docs/android/testing.md

 ## Best practices
 This section is intended to be a non-exhaustive list of high-level guidelines (not rules!) when testing.

-- Don't depend on external factors, like the network, to ensure pour tests are always reliable
+- Don't depend on external factors, like the network, to ensure your tests are always reliable
 - For unit testing your UI, architect your application to separate your model from your UI, e.g. with architectures like MVP, MVVM, and MVI.
 Without consciously separating these parts of your application, it may be too difficult to test
 - For UI testing, disable animations: Espresso's handling of them is mediocre
 - In addition to testing standard stuff like business logic and UI state, consider testing: